 Sure enough, those faded-green eyes turned towards him with a confused look.

-Reynald followed with set of hand signals in glowing red: single raised finger, then extended palm, then two fingers pointing at the skywhale von Hammerstein and Ariadne charged towards.
+Reynald followed with set of hand signals in glowing red, fingers pointing at the skywhale von Hammerstein and Ariadne charged towards.

-The extremely bland-looking Lieutenant replied with a single nod, before raising his glove and chanting the opening to his spell.
+The plain-looking Lieutenant replied with a single nod, before raising his glove and chanting the opening to his spell.